 Tourism.
-With its pleasant climate, Cape Verde is a holiday destination all the year round.
+With a pleasant climate, Cape Verde is a holiday destination all the year round.
 However, the tourist attractions in Cape Verde vary considerably from one island to another.

 The islands of Sal and Boa Vista which are sandy islands with flat relief are the main destinations for a seaside holiday in Cape Verde.
 They are the most visited islands.
 In Sal, the hotel area is mainly concentrated in the south of the island in Santa Maria and in the vicinity.
 In Boa Vista, it is located mainly to the south of Sal Rei on the west coast of the island.
 Both islands have kilometers of fine sandy beaches.
 Several of these beaches are suitable for swimming, many others for surfing and other nautical activities, such as fishing, boat trips and snorkeling.
 Some of the beaches in Cape Verde are among the most beautiful in the world.

 In Sal as in Boa Vista, accommodation options are varied, ranging from large all-inclusive resorts to varied guest rooms and self-catering apartments.
 The two islands are on the agenda of many European tour operators.